stueja/lpic-1-102-500-anki-flashcards/README.md

 ### LPIC-1 Exam 102 Topics (work in progress)

 Topics and sub-topics are tagged according to the LPIC-1 exam 102 outline.
+Additionally, every question is tagged with the topic's weighting according to LPI.

 - 105 - Shells and Shell Scripting
   <sup>**See tags:** 105.1, 105.2</sup>